ChemoCentryx (CCXI) Received its Third Buy in a Row

-After Piper Sandler and H.C.
-Wainwright gave ChemoCentryx (NASDAQ: CCXI) a Buy rating last month, the company received another Buy, this time from Canaccord Genuity.
-Analyst Michelle Gilson maintained a Buy rating on ChemoCentryx today and set a price target of $68.00.
-The company’s shares closed last Tuesday at $56.52.
+After Piper Sandler and Leerink Partners gave ChemoCentryx (NASDAQ: CCXI) a Buy rating last month, the company received another Buy, this time from H.C.
+Wainwright.
+Analyst Edward White reiterated a Buy rating on ChemoCentryx today and set a price target of $69.00.
+The company’s shares closed last Monday at $55.50, close to its 52-week high of $59.20.

-According to TipRanks.com, Gilson is a 5-star analyst with an average return of 32.1% and a 54.1% success rate.
-Gilson covers the Healthcare sector, focusing on stocks such as BioMarin Pharmaceutical, Eloxx Pharmaceuticals, and Homology Medicines.
+According to TipRanks.com, White is a top 100 analyst with an average return of 28.5% and a 54.7% success rate.
+White covers the Healthcare sector, focusing on stocks such as Spectrum Pharmaceuticals, Karyopharm Therapeutics, and TRACON Pharmaceuticals.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for ChemoCentryx with a $69.83 average price target, which is a 21.6% upside from current levels.
-In a report released yesterday, Piper Sandler also maintained a Buy rating on the stock with a $54.00 price target.
+Currently, the analyst consensus on ChemoCentryx is a Strong Buy with an average price target of $70.33, implying a 42.7% upside from current levels.
+In a report issued on May 11, Piper Sandler also maintained a Buy rating on the stock with a $54.00 price target.

 See today’s analyst top recommended stocks >>